 CompTIA Security+ Certification is a vendor neutral credential validating foundation-level security skills and knowledge.
 The current, active version of the exam is labeled SY0-501.
-It was launched on October 4, 2017 and is scheduled to retire approximately 3 years from its release date.
+It was launched on October 4, 2017 and retires approximately 3 years from its release date.
 The SY0-601 exam is a computer-based test that consists of up to 90 questions, lasts 90 minutes, and requires a minimum passing score of 750 points on a scale of 100-900.

 Question Types on the Security+ Exam

 Multiple-choice / multiple-selection questions: questions requiring test takers to choose one or more correct response by clicking on the correct answer.

-Performance-based questions: questions that require solving problems in a simulated IT environment (examples include command prompt or networking environments).
-These types of questions are also present on CompTIA A+, CompTIA Network+, and CompTIA Advanced Security Practitioner (CASP) exams.
+Performance-Based Questions (PBQs): questions that require solving problems in a simulated IT environment (examples include command prompt or networking environments).
+These types of questions are also present on other CompTIA exams, including CompTIA A+ and CompTIA Network+.